dcspaul/HaskellSF/ReadMe.md

 ## Haskell SmartFrog Compiler (hsf)

-hsf is compiler which implements the formal semantics of the core [SmartFrog](http://smartfrog.org) configuration language. hsf is a Haskell implementation which is intended to be compatible with the [Scala implementation](https://github.com/herry13/smartfrog-lang/blob/master/README.md) sfparser.
-The output can be compared with the output of sfparser to validate the semantics and the implementations.
+hsf is compiler which implements the formal semantics of the core [SmartFrog](http://smartfrog.org) configuration language. hsf is a Haskell implementation which is intended to be compatible with the [Scala implementation](https://github.com/herry13/smartfrog-lang/blob/master/README.md) sfParser.
+The output can be automatically compared with the output of various other compilers to validate the semantics and the implementations.

 ### Compiling SmartFrog files